City News Briefs

 Other free programs will be held in December, and in 2016 in March and June.
 Topics include Shade Gardening, Native & Adaptive Plants and Smart Watering During Restrictions.

 Contractors for Oncor will be trimming trees near its power lines in various University Park neighborhoods throughout 2015.
 Oncor is doing the work to ensure continued reliability and safety of electricity in the area.
 Residents near the work areas will be notified by door hangers.

-To learn more about Oncor's vegetation management program and your options for tree pruning, CLICK HERE.
+To learn more about Oncor's vegetation management program, CLICK HERE.